 Signs you were born before 1990

-You might use Instagram like a pro on the latest smartphone, or decode millennial slang like lit (no it doesn’t refer to lighting), yet we know you have a deep, dark secret.
+You might use Instagram like a pro on the latest smartphone, or be totally lit at decoding millennial slang (no it doesn’t refer to lighting), yet we know you have a deep, dark secret.

 You, my friend, are not even born after the turn of the century.
 Nor were you born in the colourful 90s.
 Rather, you belong to the sacred tribe of the pre-90s, a time when DVDs reigned and phones were indestructible.